antlibs/ant-http/README.md

 ## Ant configuration

-The following is a basic example of how to import and use the missing link ant http task:
+The following is a basic example of how to import and use the missing link Ant HTTP task:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>